Thermal Interface Materials Dispensing (TIM)

 1. Thermal Greases:

-These are highly viscous compounds usually containing silicon or nonsilicone-based materials combined with them, with thermally conductive fillings in the form of metal oxides or ceramics.
+Thermal greases are highly viscous compounds usually containing silicone or non-silicone-based materials combined with thermally conductive fillers such as metal oxides or ceramics.
+These greases conform well to fill micrometric gaps on surfaces, improving thermal contact resistance.

 2. Thermal Pads: